stilliard/docker-pure-ftpd/README.md

 ```
 /usr/sbin/pure-ftpd # path to pure-ftpd executable
--c 50 # --maxclientsnumber (no more than 50 people at once)
+-c 5 # --maxclientsnumber (no more than 5 people at once)
--C 10 # --maxclientsperip (no more than 10 requests from the same ip)
+-C 5 # --maxclientsperip (no more than 5 requests from the same ip)
 -l puredb:/etc/pure-ftpd/pureftpd.pdb # --login (login file for virtual users)
 -E # --noanonymous (only real users)
 -j # --createhomedir (auto create home directory if it doesnt already exist)
 -R # --nochmod (prevent usage of the CHMOD command)
 -P $PUBLICHOST # IP/Host setting for PASV support, passed in your the PUBLICHOST env var
--p 30000:30009 # PASV port range
+-p 30000:30009 # PASV port range (10 ports for 5 max clients)
 -tls 1 # Enables optional TLS support
 ```